sawft99/Obsidian-SecPlus/Sec+/Chapter 16 - Securing Networks/Securing Network Media.md

 ---
 - Shielding
 	- Shielding with STP cables or the source of the EMI
-	- STP can either have foil around entire bundle of wires or each individual twisted pair
+	- STP can either have foil around entire bundle of wires or each individual twisted pair inside the cable ^58f72d
 	- Stops EMI from getting out or in

 ```ad-example